Gajalakshmimurali/Module-5B/README.md

 ## Result
 Thus,the program has been executed successfully.

-# Pandas Program: Create and Display a DataFrame with Custom Index Labels
+# 5d.Pandas Program: Create and Display a DataFrame with Custom Index Labels

-## 🎯 Aim
+##  Aim

 To create and display a **DataFrame** using the **Pandas** library in Python from a given dictionary, and apply specific index labels to the rows.

 ---

-## 🧠 Algorithm
+##  Algorithm

 1. **Import Libraries**: Import the required libraries – `pandas` and `numpy`.
 2. **Create Dictionary**: Define a dictionary `exam_data` with keys: `'name'`, `'score'`, `'attempts'`, and `'qualify'`.